Where are we now and where are we going?

 This is the first of a three part summary outlining (1) the current position; (2) the proposed amendments to the law introduced in the Succession (Scotland) Bill in June 2015; and (3) the wider Scottish Government Consultation announced on 29th June 2015.

 At present, Scots law provides protection to spouses and children whether or not a deceased has left a Will.
 If there is no Will (intestacy) and a person is survived by a spouse or civil partner (from here on referred to as “spouses”), that survivor is entitled to receive “Prior Rights” from the deceased’s estate.
 This consists of an interest in a home, an interest in personal effects and a cash interest, all of which have statutory values placed on them.
-Currently £473,000, for an interest in the house where the deceased was “ordinarily resident”, £29,000 towards furniture on either £50,000 or £89,000 towards cash, the lower amount if there are surviving children, the higher amount if there are no surviving children.
+Currently £473,000 for an interest in the house where the deceased’s surviving spouse or civil partner was “ordinarily resident”, £29,000 towards furniture on either £50,000 or £89,000 towards cash, the lower amount if there are surviving children, the higher amount if there are no surviving children.

 In addition to Prior Rights, surviving spouses and surviving children of an intestate deceased are entitled to “Legal Rights”.
 At present, this consists of a fixed share of the deceased’s moveable assets (broadly everything except land and buildings): a surviving spouse is entitled to one-third of the net moveable estate where there are surviving children; where there are no children, this entitlement increases to one-half.
 Similarly, surviving children are entitled to one-third of the net moveable estate where there is a surviving spouse and one-half where there is no surviving spouse.
 The remainder of a deceased person’s estate (known as the “free estate”) will then pass to the deceased’s family in accordance with statutory intestacy rules, which can produce some surprising results.
 For example, if there are no children then the deceased’s surviving siblings would inherit before a surviving spouse.